razerriri/erp-master-HRMS-II/README.md

 ## Current Status
- Competency Management
+###Competency Management
- setup controllers,dao and beans for competency management system, waiting for final database for edit of dao if there are changes on database tables,columns (names,etc), working page redirection updated controller and sidebar.jsp
+ setup controllers,dao and beans for competency management system. waiting for final database for edit of dao if there are changes on database tables,columns (names,etc). working page redirection updated controller and sidebar.jsp.

 added source folders:
 ```sh